 - Co-Op: This is just another way to volunteer or intern at an organization.
-It usual applies to students who are seeking professional experience, and consists of both formal training and learning experience.
+It usually applies to students who are seeking professional experience and consists of both formal training and learning experience.

 - Entry Level/Advanced Level: Depending on your level of experience, newcomers to the industry can seek entry-level positions, while those with some years of project management experience can look for a more advanced-level position.

 There are various project management certifications offered to individuals looking to make themselves more viable candidates for project management positions: